Zatteliet/eventdna-2021/README.md

 ## Usage

 `main.py` is a CLI file.
-Simply run it with `python main.py` to start training and evaluation. `python main.py --help` details some options; in particular, `--test` can be used to run a limited training routine taking very little time to complete.

-The results will be output to a timestamped directory under `./output`.
-An `info.log` file tracks parameters and intermediary results.
+The command has two main options: `train` and `eval`.

+`python main.py train` will train CRF models in crossvalidation fashion.
+The resulting models as well as the dev datasets are saved to a timestamped dir under `./output`.
+Training parameters can be changed on the CLI, and there is a `--test` option to run a limited training routine quickly.
+Use `--help` to check the options.

+To evaluate the resulting models, use `python main.py eval <timestamped_output_dir>`.
+A directory called `eval` will be created in the same dir, containing PRF evaluations per fold and averaged.